kailanak1/vuepress_to_html/README.md

 2. Install the necessary packages.
 3. Edit the path and optionally what you'd like the ":::" to be converted to.
 4. Run main.py.
-5. Results will print to the console.
+5. Creates txt files in html.

 ## Acknowledgements